 THERE IS INFO ON THIS WEBSITE ABOUT GETTING CATS INTO CARRIERS UNDER CARRIER WARS AND MAKING THEIR TRIP TO THE VET MORE FEAR FREE.
 PLEASE CHECK OUT CATFRIENDLY.COM FOR MORE INFO.

-Cats must be in SEPARATE, SECURE, HARD CASE CARRIERS-NO HARNESSES OR LEASHES OR SOFT CARRIERS OR WIRE CRATES!
+Cats must be in SEPARATE, SECURE, HARD CASE CARRIERS

-HARD CASE: This means your carrier must be constructed of hard plastic (cats prefer carriers with top and front openings) MAKE SURE YOUR CARRIER IS SIZE APPROPRIATE FOR YOUR PET!!
+HARD CASE: carrier must be constructed of hard plastic (cats prefer carriers with top and front openings) MAKE SURE YOUR CARRIER IS SIZE APPROPRIATE FOR YOUR PET!!

-2: ANY TYPE OF SOFT CARRIER!! we have seen cats frequently chew out of these..
+2: ANY TYPE OF SOFT CARRIER!! cats frequently chew out of these..

 3: ANY TYPE OF WIRE CRATE..cats are too stressed in these...